Saturated fat (Indicator 15)

 Interpretation and sources of error

-The data provide rough estimates and do not provide information on the proportions consumed by adults, children and domestic animals respectively, or on the proportion thrown away.
+The data provide rough estimates and do not provide information on the proportions consumed by adults, children and domestic animals respectively, nor does it take into account food loss and food waste in the supply chain, food waste at the household level, removal of inedible parts, and weight change during processing and preparation.

 Global indicator definition